IOS 9: Photos

 The Photos app on iOS 9 included the improved scrubber bar in the photo viewer, "Screenshots" and "Selfies" albums, and the ability to hold and select multiple photos easily, without having to delete them individually.
 It also allows the user to hide sensitive material through a new Hide option.
 The app also allows the user to pinch to zoom while playing a video.

 Safari

 With the release of iOS 9, the Safari web browser allows for third-party content blocking apps.
 Safari also allows users to customize the appearance of the Reader mode, with options for font and background color.

 A few days after the release of iOS 9, ad blocking software had topped the App Store charts, with Marco Arment, developer of a Peace app, saying that "web advertising and behavioral tracking is out of control.
 They're unacceptably creepy, bloated, annoying, and insecure, and they're getting worse at an alarming pace."

+Watch

+The Apple Watch app was renamed to simply Watch.